 Local Artisan Shops and Boutique Surprises

 Many stores are steps from vacation rentals, letting you drop off purchases quickly.
 Rainy days become opportunities to chat with artists or sip free samples of key lime honey.
-You’ll leave with unique keepsakes and stories to share.
+If your looking for a perfect activity to go with a group of with kids make sure to check out the one and only craft studio on Anna Maria Island Nautilus Brush Craft Studio.
+Youโll leave with unique keepsakes and stories to share.

 Exploring Cultural and Historical Attractions